aha1215/Anime-Board/README.md

 -------------------------

-To run the program, open a virtual environment and startup FLASK using (Windows)
+For Windows: Start a virtual environment and change directory to anime_board directory.
+Run the following....

 $env:FLASK_APP = "index.py"